 Privacy budget fundamentals#

-This topic guide goes into more depth on the concept of privacy budgets that we discussed in tutorial two.
+This topic guide goes into more depth on the concept of privacy budgets that we discussed in working with privacy budgets tutorial.
 At a high level, a privacy budget associates one or more numeric privacy parameters with a privacy definition.
 Together, this information determines the privacy guarantees provided by each query, and by the Session as a whole.

 In particular, a privacy budget determines how much randomization is added to the computation of a query.
 Choosing an appropriate budget for a given query is ultimately an exercise in balancing privacy and accuracy needs; we discuss this topic more below.

-Tumult Analytics currently supports two distinct privacy definitions:
+Tumult Analytics currently supports three distinct privacy definitions:

 Using privacy budgets in Tumult Analytics#